iClever BoostCel 12W Review

 Charge Interruption Recovery

 In the initial 10 minutes of testing, the BoostCel 12W charged a full 2%.
 Then, after shading and un-shading the panel for another 10 minutes, the panel didn't manage to charge past 2%.
 This is probably because, after shading, the panel switched to using the battery to charge and thus slowed down quite a bit.
-That said, having the internal battery is an advantage that this panel has over other panels this size (think the Nekteck 14W or the Anker PowerPort Lite 15W) since most smaller wattage panels have trouble reestablishing a charge after an interruption.
-The Anker Powerport Lite 15 since it was one of the few panels that were able to sustain a charge, even after multiple interruptions.
+That said, having the internal battery is an advantage that this panel has over other panels this size, since most smaller wattage panels have trouble reestablishing a charge after an interruption.

 Regarding charging speed, the BoostCel 12W was one of the top performers of panels in its output capacity category.
 During our side-by-side testing, the iClever panel charged an iPhone 6 to 33% in a half hour of exposure to full sun.
 Other panels of this capacity, like the Instapark Mercury 10W and the PowerPort Lite 15W were able to charge our external batteries to full in four hours, whereas the iClever did not quite reach full by this time.
 In three hours, the panel had charged our battery to 45%, while the PowerPort Lite had reached 51%.
 Though it lagged behind in this race, the panel still did a good job of charging the iPhone efficiently, thus giving it a reasonably high score in this metric.